pcecconi/snake-multi/README.md

 - Tests
 - Server validation of moves and cheating detection
 - Services separation
+- Fine tuning on game over conditions like penalizing a player that crashes it's snake onto itself, or detecting which player hits another one, etc.
+- Game pause/abort on the UI
 - A better UI

 Also, I'm sure the code could be structured in a much-cleaner way with more time and Golang experience.